Shelter Dog Meal Donation Count:

 Shutterstock

-Chow Chows are often compared to cats due to their independent and somewhat aloof nature.
+Chow Chows are often compared to cats due to their independent and aloof nature.
 They don’t require constant attention and are perfectly content spending time alone.
 Chow Chows are dignified and self-reliant, and their calm demeanor makes them excellent candidates for homes where they may need to be left alone for a few hours.
 They enjoy lounging in their favorite spots and aren’t likely to get bored or destructive while their humans are away.
 Their ability to be alone without stress or anxiety is just one of the many reasons Chow Chows are such unique companions.

 Greyhound